 Takeaway #5: Engineering resources are under tremendous conflicting pressures.

 The number of engineers available to work on new projects and the desired time to market for new products are both shrinking.
 At the same time, the number of instruments required is growing, as are the compliance requirements to get an instrument to market.
 These conflicting pressures put greater stress on the resources and teams working to get instruments to market.
 Although these teams are being supplemented by outside design and manufacturing resources, communication is a challenge, which can add to the pressure to get everything done.

 View survey takeaways as a webinar:

-Article contributed by Brian Handerhan, Business Development Manager for Electromechanical Division North America, Automation Group, Parker Hannifin Corporation.
+Article contributed by Brian Handerhan, business development manager for Electromechanical Division North America, Motion Systems Group, Parker Hannifin Corporation.